PCManticore/copyrite/README.rst

 notices in my open source projects (mostly pylint_ and astroid_).
-The problem was that the copyright notices were too coarse, belonging only to the initial author of those two projects (Logilab), which stopped contributing that much in the past years.
+The problem was that the copyright notices were too coarse, belonging only to the initial author of those two projects (Logilab), who stopped contributing that much in the past years.
 Since some contributors weren't willing to rennounce the copyright for a commercial entity, we found the need of a tool for updating the copyright notices across the board in order to reflect the reality of the contributions from the last year.